SylvainMontagny/STM32G031_FromScratch/README.md

 ### 3.3.1 Programmation with ST-Link
 If you use the NUCLEO-G031K8, you just need to plug the board to your computer.

 If you use the USMB board, there is no ST-Link (programmer/debugger) onboard, so you need to add one.
-The easiest way to do so is to use another Nucleo64 board, then remove the ST-Link Jumper CN2.
-Removing the jumpers disconnects the ST-Link and the Nucleo64 MCU.
+The easiest way to do so is to use another Nucleo64 board, then remove the ST-Link Jumper CN2 in oder to disconnect the Nucleo64 MCU, and use yours instead.
 ![image USMB Board jumpers](/Images/st-link-jumpers-no-bg.png)

 You can now connect your own board (USMB Board).
-Locate the CN4 ST-Link connector and plug your development board as shown below, and switch BOOT0 to 0.
+Locate the CN4 ST-Link connector and plug your development board as shown below.
+Check that the BOOT0 switch is on 0.
 ![image USMB Board jumpers](/Images/usmb_board_no_bg.png)

 You need to power up both the Nucleo64 board (USB mini) **AND** the USMB board (USB micro).

 Then whatever the board you are using, you can either :
-1. Hit the **Run > Run** command on STM32CubeIDE
+1. Hit the **Run > Run** command on STM32CubeIDE.
-2. Drag and drop the executable file directly on the drive open in your file system
+2. Drag and drop the executable file directly on the drive open in your file system.

 ### 3.3.2 Programmation with the bootloader
-When using the onboard bootloader, we don't need the ST-Link.
-For that, we just need to set the BOOT0 (PA8) pin to 1.
+With the USMB board, the first time we want to use the bootloader programming mode, we need to configure it.
+The configuration requires the MCU to be connected in ST-Link with STM32Programmer software.

-If you use the NUCLEO-G031K8, the BOOT0 pin is not exposed, so there is no convenient way to have access to the bootloader.
+1. Connect your USMB board with STM32Programmer with ST-Link.

-If you use the USMB Board :
+2. In the Option Bytes section, set nBOOT_Sel to 0 (uncheck the tick box).
+And apply the changes.

-1. Switch the BOOT0 to 1
+We can now use the bootloader modes.
+When using the onboard bootloader, we just need to set the BOOT0 swithc (PA8) pin to 1.
-2. Install STM32CubeProgrammer
+1. Switch the switch BOOT0 to 1
-3. Select your Connection : UART, 115200 and the COM port
+2. In STM32CubeProgrammer, select your Connection : UART, 115200 and COM port.
-4. In the Erasing & Programming section, select any executable file : **.bin**, **.hex** or **.elf** and press "Start Programming".
+3. In the Erasing & Programming section, select any executable file : **.bin**, **.hex** or **.elf** and press "Start Programming".

 Your application should start.